Mic92/nixpkgs-review/README.md

 ## Run tests

-Just like `nix-review` also the tests are lightning fast:
+Just like `nixpkgs-review` also the tests are lightning fast:

 ```console
 $ python3 -m unittest discover .